jasonlally/incident-reporting/README.md

   `git checkout gh-pages`
   - make changes from your local folder.
 Everytime you work on it make sure to pull any updates:
   `git pull upstream gh-pages`
-  - When your ready to submit changes:
+  - When you are ready to submit changes:
 ```
   git add <changed file names>
   git commit -m "type your message here"